What Does the Future of the Call Center Industry Look Like?

 - The rising adoption of cloud-based call center solutions and services

-- Integration of technologies such as artificial intelligence, customer relationship management, knowledge management, helpdesks, and ERPs
+- Integration of new contact center technologies such as artificial intelligence, customer relationship management, knowledge management, helpdesks, and ERPs

 - The surge in demand for omnichannel call center solutions by integrating channels like web, email, chat, text, video, and social